Nangarhar University

-Nangarhar University (د ننګرهار پوهنتون; پوهنتون ننگرهار) is a government-funded higher learning institution in Jalalabad, Afghanistan.
-It is the second largest university in Afghanistan.
+Nangarhar University (د ننګرهار پوهنتون; پوهنتون ننگرهار) is the largest public university in Jalalabad, which is the capital of Nangarhar Province in eastern Afghanistan.
+The university is under the control of the Ministry of Higher Education, which is headquartered in Kabul.
+Its current chancellor is Sheikh Inamullah Madani.
+His predecessor was Dr. Khalil Ahmad Mahmoud Behsudwal.

+Nangarhar University is one of the oldest and the second largest university in Afghanistan.
 It has 13 colleges and 15,385 students.

-Nangarhar University was established in 1963 as a medical college.
+The university was established in 1963 as a medical college.
 It was later merged with other local colleges to become a full-fledged university.
 It now houses faculties in agriculture, engineering, literature, economic, medicine, theology, pedagogy, public administration and policy, political science and veterinary medicine.

 Faculties

-Nangarhar University consists of faculties that include Medical (NMF), Education, Economics, Engineering, Political Science, Public Administration and Policy, Veterinary, Computer science, Islamic Studies (Sharya), Agriculture, Journalism, Science, and Languages and Literature.
+Nangarhar University consists of faculties that include Medical, Education, Economics, Engineering, Political Science, Public Administration and Policy, Veterinary, Computer science, Islamic Studies (Sharya), Agriculture, Journalism, Science, and Languages and Literature.

 Students can take part in an e-learning program organized by Afghans Next Generation e-Learning.